fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 5
 * Harvey Levenstein, _Revolution at the Table_, 30-43 (Giant Food Processors).
 * Jennifer Wallach, _How America Eats_, 89-110 (Technology and Taste).
-* Skim [fun piece on canning](http://www.bbc.com/news/magazine-21689069).
+* Skim this [fun piece on canning](http://www.bbc.com/news/magazine-21689069).
 Note: some of the embedded media sometimes doesn't work for me, but don't worry if you encounter similar issues.

 ### Sep 7
 {% include alert.html class='danger' title='DUE: Executive Summaries' text="